2020 ballot measures we're supporting

 1000 Friends Endorses Measure, the Portland Metro Transportation Measure 26-218 because it:

-• Improves transit through bus priority lanes, converting TriMet’s bus fleet to 100% electric by 2030, and creates a region-wide youthpass, meaning anyone 18 and under can ride for free, 24hrs a day, 365 days a year.
+• Improves transit through bus priority lanes, converting TriMet’s bus fleet to 100 percent electric by 2030, and creates a region-wide youthpass, meaning anyone 18 and under can ride for free, 24 hours a day, 365 days a year.

 • Directly invests in safety, bringing over 45 miles of sidewalks and 140 miles of bikeways, thousands of streetlights, and hundreds of safety crossings to our roads with an emphasis on making sure folks in the region can get to places of work, play, worship, and shopping without needing a car.